 Basin Current Issues extremes including drought.
 Floods and droughts have displaced populations within the basin; the East African region is likely to have an increase in mean annual precipitation during the rainy season alongside frequent and extreme droughts during the dry season (IPCC, 2007).
 Downstream Impacts - impacts of dam construction upstream (providing 60% of Kenya's electricity) on the downstream ecosystem and populations.
 There is an urgent need to maintain instream flows and the natural flooding regime of the Tana to support dry season grazing, fisheries, floodplain agriculture and the various water-dependent natural ecosystems (such as forests, wetlands and mangroves) vital to local livelihoods.
-The Coastline: Eutrophication: Inputs of nutrients to coastal areas from waste treatment facilities, nonpoint sources in watersheds (such as from agriculture), and the atmosphere South Coast (Kwale) Habitat modification: Undertaking of infrastructural projects at the coastal line which involve dredging, mangrove clearance tends to modify the ecosystem.
+The Coastline: South Coast (Kwale) Eutrophication: Inputs of nutrients to coastal areas from waste treatment facilities, nonpoint sources in watersheds (such as from agriculture), and the atmosphere Habitat modification: Undertaking of infrastructural projects at the coastal line which involve dredging, mangrove clearance tends to modify the ecosystem.
 Relative severity of threat to coastal and coral resources.
 In Kenya's coastal regions, human activity has taken its toll.
 In a ranking of the world's most diverse and most threatened reef habitats, Kenya's reefs appear - highlighted in red to indicate the highest level of threat.
 Exploitation of resources: Kenya's fishing industry is comprised largely of artisanal and small-scale fisheries; nevertheless, the fisheries close to the coast are overexploited, due to increasing numbers of fishermen and to the destructive practices, including fine mesh nets, uncontrolled spearfishing, and weighted seine nets.
 Farther out, trawlers from China, Japan, and South Korea are increasingly fishing Kenya's marine resources.
 Mangroves in Kenya are cleared for subsistence activities, some shrimp aquaculture, and salt production.
-The larger patches of remaining mangroves are found round the Kiunga Marine Reserve, near Lamu, from Diani to Shimoni, and near Kilifi.
+The larger patches of remaining mangroves are found round the Klunga Marine Reserve, near Lamu, from Diani to Shimoni, and near Kilifi.
 Thousands of tourists, many from wealthy European countries, also visit the coasts every year.
 These visitors, while welcomed for the revenue they bring, demand resort-quality treatment during their stay, which requires higher consumption of water, energy, and other resources, and creates greater amounts of wastes, in the already underserved coastal areas.
-Toxic effects: This is contributed by the deep-sea waste disposal, pollution from agro-chemicals, effluent discharge etc. Global climate variability -erratic tropical climate characteristics have led to periods of excess rainfall, which causes flooding especially in urban areas like Membras with inadequate drainage; and especially periods of draught, which causes flooding especially in urban areas like Mombasa with inadequate drainage; and conversely, periods of drought, which affect the residents of the coast region like in Kilifi County.
-Shoreline erosion and hazardous storms- due to the nature of some sections of the Kenyan coastline, wave action has been observed to cause erosion of the fossil coral reef.
-This is usually exacerbated by the tropical storm season of the Indian Ocean.
-Pathogens and toxins affecting human health- due to an explosion in population growth at some urban centers along the coastline like Mombasaa, inadequate urban infrastructure has led to poor sanitation, promoting harmful pathogens which cause maladies like frequent cholera outbreaks at informal settlements.
-Isolated Watershed studies: Lack of a coordinated governmental and donor agencies activities and research of watershed isolated watershed studies.
-Lack of a coordinated governmental and donor agencies activities and research of watershed management increases the potential inherent in this threat.
-The Lake Victoria Basin Competing Water Demands - Hinterlands have experienced exponential growth in populations and their activities altering the environment and the natural resource base.
+Toxic effects: This is contributed by the deep-sea waste disposal, pollution from agro-chemicals, effluent discharge etc. Global climate variability -erratic tropical climate characteristics have led to periods of excess rainfall, which causes flooding especially in urban areas like Mombasa with inade The Lake Victoria Basin Competing Water Demands - Hinterlands have experienced exponential growth in populations and their activities altering the environment and the natural resource base.
 The problems experienced are associated with population pressure, greater urbanization, industrialization, intensified agriculture, over grazing, deforestation, wetlands destruction, soil erosion and greater use of pesticides.